Access to the railway infrastructure is granted only to railway undertakings that hold a valid single safety

 Before submitting its application for a single safety certificate, the applicant can also submit a ‘pre-engagement’ request which aims at enabling the authority or authorities concerned with the area of operation to become familiar with the applicant's safety management system, clarifying how the safety assessment process will be conducted and how decisions will be made and verifying that the applicant has received sufficient information to know what is expected of it.
 Such pre-engagement is optional for the applicant but mandatory for the safety certification body and/or the NSAs concerned with the area of operation.
 It covers all prior formal exchanges of information between the applicant, the safety certification body, the concerned NSAs and other interested parties, before the actual submission of the application.

-If you are a potential applicant or assessor and wish to follow a training session on the OSS organised by the Agency, please consult the OSS Training guidelines
+If you are a potential applicant and wish to follow a training session on the OSS organised by ERA, please consult the OSS Training guidelines.

 All decisions following an application for a single safety certificate can be found in the One-Stop Shop (OSS).
 The applicant can only access information pertaining to its respective applications.